 Promotional chat blasts are available to anyone, limited to the first 24 hours, plus one any time after.

-And all non-promotional chat blast purposes are available to businesses that have been approved by Facebook for subscription messaging.
+The non-promotional subscription message can be sent by businesses that have been approved by Facebook for subscription messaging.

 How Is Subscription Messaging Changing?

 Starting Jan.
 1, 2019, Facebook is requiring page-level subscription messaging permissions.

 Previously MobileMonkey applied for subscription messaging permissions to enable all customers to do chat blasting in an unlimited way provided users adhere to restrictions for purpose categories.
 This is Facebook subscription messaging approval at the app level.

 In short, rather than MobileMonkey’s subscription messaging permissions applying to all users, now page owners have to subscribe on a company page basis.

 How to Apply for Facebook Subscription Messaging in 2 Steps

 The good news is that it’s quick, easy and free to apply for Facebook subscription messaging.
 I’ll show you how in 2 steps.

 The bad news is that Facebook has a manual review process for subscription messaging applications.